Osman III

-Osman III (عثمان ثالث Osmān-i sālis; 2 January 1699 – 30 October 1757) was the Sultan of the Ottoman Empire from 1754 to 1757.
+Osman III (عثمان ثالث Osmān-i sālis; 2 January 1699 – 30 October 1757) was the sultan of the Ottoman Empire from 1754 to 1757.
+He was succeeded by his cousin Mustafa III.

 Early life

 Osman III was born on 2 January 1699 in the Edirne Palace.
 His father was Mustafa II and his mother was Şehsuvar Sultan.
 He was the younger half-brother of Mahmud I. When his father was deposed from the throne in 1703, he was taken back to Istanbul and imprisoned in the Kafes.
 Osman III lived in the Kafes for 51 years.

 He was secretly circumcised on 17 April 1705 with the other princes here.
 He was among the princes in Ahmed's entourage.
 He also later made trips to the sultan inside and outside the city.
 Together with his elder brother Mahmud's embassy on 1 October 1730, he became the biggest prince waiting for the throne.